500 Gifts and Grants

 c.
 Be paid in full or the donor must sign an irrevocable pledge agreement to pay the policy in full within 5 years.

 d.
 Be issued by an insurance carrier with a rating in the top two tiers by rating agencies (e.g. Moody’s).
-Exceptions to any of the above must be approved by the Vice President for Development, Alumni and Community Engagement.
+Exceptions to any of the above must be approved by the Vice President for Development and Alumni Relations.
 If the donor and/or the University desires to access the policy’s cash value for immediate use of the asset by the University, the policy may be surrendered for its cash value.
-Recommendations for this immediate use will be made by the Vice President for Development, Alumni and Community Engagement to the President.
+Recommendations for this immediate use will be made by the Vice President for Development and Alumni Relations to the President.

 4. Non-Payment of Premiums.
-If the donor has not paid a premium by the premium’s due date, the Vice President for Finance and Administration and the Vice President for Development, Alumni and Community Engagement are hereby authorized to:
+If the donor has not paid a premium by the premium’s due date, the Vice President for Finance and Administration and the Vice President for Development and Alumni Relations are hereby authorized to:

 a.
 Determine whether the University will assume the payment obligation;